 - Given that a healthy lifestyle, particularly a lowered incidence of stress, helps lessen Alzheimer’s risk, women are particularly susceptible – because they are frequently in the role of family caregiver, a recognized inducer of stress.

-All of these conclusions showcase the need for women to take care of their own overall health, and Midnight Sun Home Care , the Alaska memory care expert, is prepared to help.
+All of these conclusions showcase the need for women to take care of their own overall health, and Midnight Sun Home Care , the Anchorage memory care expert, is prepared to help.
 We offer the dependable respite care that allows family caregivers to take much needed breaks from caring for their loved ones while focusing on self-care.
-Our caregivers are specially trained and experienced in meeting the unique needs of individuals with Alzheimer’s disease, providing members of the family the peace of mind in knowing cherished older adults are getting the best quality care.
+Our Anchorage memory care caregivers are specially trained and experienced in meeting the unique needs of individuals with Alzheimer’s disease, providing members of the family the peace of mind in knowing cherished older adults are getting the best quality care.
 Give us a call at (907) 677-7890 for more info.